RobertoFalconi/MinimalAPIsTemplate/README.md

 A comprehensive and fully functional ASP.NET Core Minimal APIs (with mediator and CQRS) template, with lots of ready to go examples, including lots of middlewares, the most famous third-parties packages and OAuth 2.0 Authentication using JSON Web Algorithms and Tokens (JWA, JWT, JWS, JWE) as Bearer.

 ## Examples of services and middlewares in this template:
-- Architecture based on Minimal APIs pattern with endpoints and route builders
+- Architectures based on Minimal APIs pattern with endpoints and route handler builders, to easily implement CQRS and Mediator patterns and Microservices architectures
-- Asynchronous Service calls with Dependency Injection (DI) for Singleton, Transient and Scoped Services
+- Asynchronous service calls with Dependency Injection (DI) for Singleton, Transient and Scoped services
 - Authentication with JWT, JWS, JWE and JOSE
 - Authorization with additional custom policies using Authorization Handler
+- CQRS pattern to separates queries (read) and commands (write) operations on data into two different models
-- Dapper ORM for mapping from SQL to objects and viceversa
+- Dapper ORM for mapping from SQL to objects and viceversa, with common SQL language and SqlClient's SqlConnection
 - Docker container deployment
 - Entity Framework Core for mapping SQL to objects and viceversa, with LINQ and DbContextFactory
 - Exception Handler and error handling
+- Fluent Validation for validating models and JSON body input
-- GZipStream compression and decompression
+- GZip Stream compression and decompression
 - Hangfire batch and job automations
 - HealthChecks health monitoring
 - HSTS and HTTPS redirection